OrpheusGr/Discord-IRC-Python/README.md

 (change CLIENT_ID to your application's client_id)

 ## Features
+- Webhook support.
+The bot will now use a webhook to post messages from IRC to Discord.The benefit is it will look almost as a real Discord user is sending the message, making it less of a wall of text.
+You will have to create a webhook for every channel that you wish to be relayed.
+Read more on how to let the bot use the webhooks.

 - Multi channel.
 You can set your bot to work on sets of IRC and Discord channels.
 -   A channel set should be put in the channelsets section of settings.json.
-The item should be the Discord channel's id and its value should be the IRC channel name. ("92929388305": "#potatos")  That way you can have diff discord channels be relayed to diff IRC channels and vice versa.
+The item should be the Discord channel's id and its value should be the IRC channel name, followed by the Discord channel's webhook, URL. ("92929388305": "#potatos, https://discord.com/api/webhooks/..." )  That way you can have diff discord channels be relayed to diff IRC channels and vice versa.
+You can copy a webhook's URL in  the webhook list of your server.

 -   (For example you could make a Discord channel for every IRC channel and have some sort of "link" between your Discord and IRC server.
 Just an example.)

 - Simple SSL support to connect the bot to IRC using SSL, if you wish to.
-(On/Off settings in settings.json irc section, don't forget to set the port to an ssl enabled one listed on the network you are connectiing it to.)
+(On/Off settings in settings.json irc section, don't forget to set the port to an ssl enabled one listed on the network you are connecting it to.)

-- I have tried to make the bot relay the content in a way that looks as close as possible to actual IRC.
 - The content of messages is relayed as is, with small adjustments to show custom emoji names on IRC instead of the raw version.

 - You can mention Discord users from within IRC (only if they've set a custom tag word, which will also show as their Discord "name" on IRC) To set a custom tag do !tag \<tag> on a discord channel that's being relayed. (without the <>) (e.g If i set my tag to "Orf" my relayed messages will show me as Orf instead of my real Discord name and you can then use @Orf on IRC  to mention me on Discord)

-- All relayed messages/events (channel messages, actions, joins, parts, quits, kicks) are relayed with a timestamp (Discord feat) that is seen by each Discord user as their own time, to enchance the feeling of classic IRC.
+- All relayed events from IRC to Discord (actions, joins, parts, quits, kicks) are relayed with a timestamp (Discord feat) that is seen by each Discord user as their own time, to enchance the feeling of classic IRC.

 - Relayed Replies.
 When a Discord user replies to a Discord message the replied message and the reply are shown in IRC for clarity of IRC users.
 You may also reply to a relayed message which will be shown to IRC without the prefixed timestamp (again for clarity)